Gilandel/utils-assertor/README.md

 	Assertor.that("").isBlank("The first name is invalid").isOK(); // -> return true
 ```

-At the call of 'isOK()', the assertion is cleared, to avoid this, the parameter 'reset' can be set to 'false' (default: true).
+At the call of `isOK()`, the assertion is cleared, to avoid this, the parameter 'reset' can be set to 'false' (default: true).

 ### getErrors
 This method returns the assertion errors.